Who We Are

 Daniel David Black

-Prior to his appointment at Rochester Classical Academy, Daniel David Black is Assistant Professor of Vocal Music & Conducting and Director of Choral Activities at Houghton College in Houghton, New York.
+Prior to his appointment at Rochester Classical Academy, Daniel David Black is Associate Professor of Vocal Music & Conducting and Director of Choral Activities at Houghton College in Houghton, New York.
 Prior to joining the faculty at Houghton, he was the Director of Choral Activities at Lakeland University in Sheboygan, Wisconsin.
 His background also includes teaching at Buffalo State College (Buffalo, NY), Villa Maria College (Buffalo, NY), Nardin Academy (Buffalo, NY), and Immaculata Academy (Hamburg, NY).
 He also has extensive experience as a professional church musician.

 Dr. Black holds a Bachelor of Music from Northwestern University (Evanston, IL), a Master of Music from Houghton College (Houghton, NY), and a Doctor of Musical Arts from the University of Arizona (Tucson, AZ).
 He and his family attend Grace Road Church and he volunteers with the children’s ministry.